 - Wrapping up

-A commercial invoice is an important document containing information about the goods you plan to ship.
+A commercial invoice is an important shipping document containing information about the goods you plan to send.

 It allows customs authorities to understand:

 - Where the package came from and where it’s going

 - How to classify your goods and thus apply the applicable duties and taxes to your package